influxdata/docs-v2/content/influxdb/v2.0/account-management/pricing-plans.md

 _To remove rate limits, [upgrade to a Usage-based Plan](/v2.0/account-management/billing/#upgrade-to-usage-based-plan)._

-## Usage-Based Plan
+## Usage-based Plan

-The Usage-Based Plan offers more flexibility and ensures you only pay for what you [use](/v2.0/account-management/data-usage/).
+The Usage-based Plan offers more flexibility and ensures you only pay for what you [use](/v2.0/account-management/data-usage/).

-### Pricing vectors

-The following two vectors determine pricing:

-- **Data out** is the total sum of the data (measured in GB) returned to the user to answer a query, also known as data transfer costs.
-- **Query count** is the total number of individual query operations.
-Each individual operation — including queries, tasks, alert checks, notifications, and Data Explorer activity — is one billable query operation.
-Refreshing a dashboard with multiple cells counts as one query operation per cell.
-A query run through an API request counts as an operation.
-Failed query or task executions do not add to your query count.

-### Usage-Based Plan rate limits
+#### Usage-based Plan rate limits

-To protect against any intentional or unintentional harm, Usage-Based Plans include soft rate limits:
+To protect against any intentional or unintentional harm, Usage-based Plans include soft rate limits:

-- **Data In:** Write 300MB every 5 minutes
+- **Writes:** 300MB every 5 minutes
 - **Ingest batch size:** 50MB
 - **Queries:** 3000MB every 5 minutes
 - **Storage:** Unlimited retention